vecnavium-pm-pl/LaunchableTNT/README.md

 If you are using a modified Pocketmine-MP build/version you will not get assisted.

 No Pocketmine-MP Spoons support!
 If you are using a modified Pocketmine-MP build/version you will not get assisted.
+(This includes PocketMine-MP source and the plugin itself)

 # Suggestions